Preparation for Your New Puppy

 Stress & How it Can Effect Your Puppy – Treatment

 If your puppy is stressed or exhibits loss of appetite (for example with carsickness), treat the pup with “force feedings”, making the little one eat from your hand, off of a spoon or from a syringe – until they start to feel better.
 Just like you would an ill child.

 Try some yummy canned food first mixed with the dry food, if no luck, try just canned food or a piece of chicken.
 You can also make a “gruel” from Gerber baby chicken in the jar and Gerber baby rice cereal in the box.
-Mix with some puppy milk (not cow milk) – enough to wet -or water.
+Mix with some puppy milk or goats milk (not cow milk) – enough to wet -or water.
 It is important to get some nutrition in.
 I also recommend buying a package of ”Stella & Chewy’s Chicken Freeze Dried Dog Food” for the times when your puppy looses his/her appetite and doesn’t want to eat.
 That almost always works!
 They also make great training treats!

 I also like to keep a dish of diluted puppy milk near their bed to encourage them to take a few sips before their nap.
 This can really help the low appetite puppies that are in their adjustment period.